Esri/arcgis-maps-sdk-javascript-samples-beta/packages/coding-components/templates/arcade-editor/react/README.md

 # Arcade editor React sample

-This repository showcases how to integrate the ArcGIS Arcade Editor using React.
+This repository showcases how to integrate the Arcade Editor using React.

 This sample was bootstrapped with [Create React App](https://github.com/facebook/).